Central Auckland, East Auckland, North Auckland, South Auckland, West Auckland > Private Hospitals & Specialists >

 There are several different approaches to treating otosclerosis.
 Hearing aids work very well for many people with otosclerosis.
 A surgical option is a surgical procedure called stapedectomy is also available.
 This is a microsurgical procedure (microscopic lenses are used to help the surgeon see the tiny structures involved) usually performed through the ear canal.
 A small cut (incision) is made in the ear canal near the eardrum and the eardrum is lifted, exposing the middle ear and its bones.
 Part of the stapes bone is removed using a laser, and an artificial prosthesis inserted to help transmit sound into the inner ear.
 The eardrum is then folded back into position.
 The surgery is most often performed under general anaesthetic (you sleep through it).
 You will be advised not to fly, blow your nose or allow any water to get into your ear for about four weeks after the operation.

-For further information about otosclerosis please click here
+For further information about otosclerosis please click here.

 Hearing loss can be divided into two types: conductive hearing loss (caused by some sort of mechanical problem in the external or middle ear) or sensorineural hearing loss (caused by disorders of the inner ear, hearing nerve or associated brain structures).
 Conductive hearing loss is often reversible and can be due to: blockage of the ear by e.g. wax, inflammation, infections or middle ear fluid poor sound conduction because of e.g. holes or scarring in the eardrum or the bones of the middle ear (ossicles) becoming fixed and rigid.
 Sensorineural hearing loss is generally not reversible and can be caused by: genetic make-up (this could include congenital conditions i.e. those you are born with, or late-onset hearing loss) head injury tumours infections certain medications exposure to loud noises the aging process (a significant hearing loss is experienced by about one third of people aged over 70 years).
 Some of the signs you might notice that indicate you have a hearing loss include: having to turn up the volume on the TV or radio finding it hard to hear someone you are talking with finding it hard to hear in a group situation where there is background noise e.g. in a restaurant having to ask people to repeat themselves you find people's speech is unclear - they are mumbling Hearing loss can be partial (you can still hear some things) or complete (you hear nothing) and may occur in one or both ears.
 Treatment Treatments for hearing loss range from the removal of wax in the ear canal to complex surgery, depending on the cause of the loss.
 One of the most common treatments for hearing loss is the use of a hearing aid.
 The type of aid you get depends on the cause of your hearing loss and how bad it is, as well as what your preferences are in terms of comfort, appearance and lifestyle.
-For information about bone anchored hearing aids please click here.
+For information about implantable hearing solutions, please click here.
 If your hearing loss is severe to profound, you may be suitable for a surgical procedure known as a cochlear implant.
 In this procedure, a small cut (incision) is made behind your ear and a device is implanted that can bypass the damaged parts of your ear.
-The surgery usually takes 2-3 hours and is performed under general anaesthesia (you sleep through it).
+The surgery usually takes 2 hours and is performed under general anaesthesia (you sleep through it).
 You may be able to go home the same day or have to spend one night in hospital.
 For further information about cochlear implants please click here.

 Hearing loss can be divided into two types: conductive hearing loss (caused by some sort of mechanical problem in the external or middle ear) or sensorineural hearing loss (caused by disorders of the inner ear, hearing nerve or associated brain structures).